things to do in Raleigh

 Known to many as the “City of Oaks” because of its huge forested natural parks, Raleigh, North Carolina, has many enticing reasons to visit.

-A tour of the city’s bustling farmers’ markets and food halls is a must-do before sampling the world’s largest beer collection at Raleigh Beer Garden.
+Explore the popular North Carolina Museum of Natural Sciences, wowed at one of the outstanding art museums.
+Tour the city’s bustling farmers’ markets and food halls or sample the world’s largest beer collection at Raleigh Beer Garden.

 1 – Get uplifted at the North Carolina Museum of Art